mjansons/beauty-salon/README.md

 # Overview

-The Beauty Salon app is a comprehensive full-stack application designed for managing beauty salon services for various businesses.
+The Beauty Salon app will be a comprehensive full-stack application used for managing beauty salon services for various businesses.
 It consists of a frontend built with Vue, TypeScript, and Vite, and a backend developed using Node.js, TypeScript, Express.js, TRPC, and PostgreSQL.

 ## Key Features